openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/ArkData/cj-apis-relational_store.md

 OnConflictIgnore
 ```

-**Function:** When a conflict occurs, skips the row that violates the constraint and continues processing subsequent rows in the SQL statement.
+**Function:** When a conflict occurs, skips the row that violates constraints and continues processing subsequent rows in the SQL statement.

 **System Capability:** SystemCapability.DistributedDataManager.RelationalStore.Core